Last Updated: August 31, 2023

 - To offer Customer Support: We use your information to send you technical notices, updates, security alerts and support and administrative messages; respond to your comments, questions and requests; and provide customer service;

 - To market, promote and drive engagement with the Services: We use information we collect including your contact information and information about how you use the Services to send marketing communications that may be of specific interest to you, including by email, about products, services, offers, promotions, rewards, and events offered by Informatica and others, and to provide news and information we think will be of interest to you.
+We may also target advertisements to you on third-party platforms and websites (for more information, see XII.
+Choices and Means to Control Your Personal Data, below).
 These communications may be informed by audits of interactions (like counting ad impressions) and are aimed at initiating and expanding subscription and adoption of our products and Services and driving engagement and maximizing what you get out of the Services, including information about new features, survey requests, newsletters, and events we think may be of interest to you.
 We also communicate with you about new Services, product offers, promotions, and contests.
 You can control whether you receive these communications as described below.

 - For safety and security: We use information about you and your Service use to help verify accounts and activity, to help detect, prevent, and respond to potential or actual security incidents, to help monitor and protect against other malicious, deceptive, fraudulent or illegal activity, including violations of Service policies, to help detect and help prevent unauthorized access to our Facilities, to secure property and information, to help protect the health and safety of our personnel and visitors, and to help detect and prevent criminal behavior or misconduct;